NickThe1/studenttest/README.md

 This project is created to get deeper understanding Spring IoC and XML configuration.

 Program tests student's knowledge via tests written in txt file.
-To use bean config taskbeans.xml your test file must have following structure:\n 1 line: task itself
+To use bean config taskbeans.xml your test file must have following structure:
+1 line: task itself
 2 line: answer
 3 line: task itself